 - Clean your filter at least twice a year to help it perform at its best.

-Faulty or failing filters may have issues with their valves, or the filter cartridge may need to be replaced.
-If this is your first time using the pool, it’s also important to make sure the filter is correctly installed.
+Faulty or failing filters may have issues with their valves.
+It’s possible that the filter cartridge may need to be replaced.
+If this is your first time using the pool, check to see if the filter is correctly installed.

-- Check your filter for worn or broken parts and replace if necessary.
+- Check your filter for worn or broken parts.
+Replace parts if necessary.

-- Run the pump for at least 8 hours a day and angle pool returns away from the water surface.
+- Run the pump for at least 8 hours a day.
+Angle pool returns away from the water's surface.